Garthewin House and Garden

 HistoryThe roots of Garthewin go back to at least the 17th century, when Robert Wynne married the heiress to the estate.
 Wynne was a Royalist commander in the Civil War, but could trace his ancestry back to the 9th century leader Marchudd ap Cynon, who founded the eighth of the Noble Tribes of Wales.
 Around 1710 Dr Robert Wynne, Chancellor of St Asaph, rebuilt the 17th century house.

-This early 18th century building was altered by another Robert Wynne, High Sheriff of Denbighshire.
+Another Robert Wynne, High Sheriff of Denbighshire, altered this early 18th century building.
 The house we see today at Garthewin dates to 1767 and was designed by architect Joseph Turner of Chester, who created an elegant 9 bay house of stucco, with a neoclassical pediment spanning 3 bays.
 The interiors feature marble fireplaces and excellent panelling and plasterwork details in the style of Robert Adam.

 In 1870 a tower was added to make space for a ballroom, and in the 1930s architect Clough Williams-Ellis of Portmeirion fame remodelled the house further.
 He also added a garden terrace to the south front.